 We asked and you answered.
 Two weeks ago, we asked you to nominate the mothers in your lives who have been giving back on the front lines during this unprecedented crisis.
 Your responses blew us away.
-There were so many incredible stories of love, compassion, and bravery, but these five nominees topped the list.
+There were so many incredible stories of love, compassion, and bravery, but these four nominees topped the list.
 The service they give across all fields from hospitals to mental health facilities to nursing homes highlights just how many different populations need care and attention at this time.
-And on top of all of their hard work on the frontlines, these five nominees continue to show up for their children and families.
+And on top of all of their hard work on the frontlines, these four nominees continue to show up for their children and families.

-These five women are shining examples of the best of us and what it means to be resilient, strong, and compassionate during the hardest of times.
+These four women are shining examples of the best of us and what it means to be resilient, strong, and compassionate during the hardest of times.
 And as a small thank you for the comfort they’ve given our community, we gifted each of them their own Peony & Butterfly Kimono Robe to bring them a little joy every day.
 The peony in our kimono pattern represents beauty in all its forms.
 In every line of work, from coast to coast, the common thread for these women is that they have cared for others during this crisis, but they are each beautiful in their own way.
 Here are their inspiring stories of resilience: